AndrewWasHere/HierarchicalStateMachines.jl/docs/src/reference.md

 ## Public Interfaces

-The following HSM interfaces are used in state machine implementations.
+The following HierarchicalStateMachines interfaces are used in state machine implementations.

 ```@docs
 handle_event!(state_machine::AbstractHsmState, event::AbstractHsmEvent)